 The numerically lowest gear (1) is for the steepest hills.

-The numerically largest gear is for the greatest speed.
+The numerically largest gear depending on the number of speeds of your hub, is for the greatest speed.

 Shifting from an easier, "slower" gear (like 1) to a harder, "faster" gear (like 2 or 3) is called an upshift.
 Shifting from a harder, "faster" gear to an easier, "slower" gear is called a downshift.
 It is not necessary to shift gears in sequence.
-Instead, find the "starting gear" for the conditions - a gear which is hard enough for guick acceleration but easy enough to let you start from a stop without wobbling - and experiment with upshifting and downshifting to get a feel for the different gears.
+Instead, find the "starting gear" for the conditions - a gear which is hard enough for quick acceleration but easy enough to let you start from a stop without wobbling - and experiment with upshifting and downshifting to get a feel for the different gears.
 At first, practice shifting where there are no obstacles, hazards or other traffic, until you've built up your confidence.
 Learn to anticipate the need to shift, and shift to a lower gear before the hill gets too steep.
 If you have difficulties with shifting, the problem could be mechanical adjustment.
 See your dealer for help.

 c.
-What if it won't shift gears?
+What If It Won't Shift Gears?